-(Disclaimer: This article is based on conversations with Dr R. K. Agrawal, a steel industry veteran with 48 years of experience in steel manufacturing.
+(Disclaimer: This article is based on our conversations with Dr R. K. Agrawal, a steel industry veteran with 48 years of experience in steel manufacturing.
 He has served as an Executive Director at SAIL.)

 “Supplier relationship management is instrumental to the growth of an organization.